Skip navigation

 Clogged Air Filter

 You might feel cool air coming from your heat pump system, yet feel it’s only cool when compared to your heating – not actually cool enough to cool down your home.
 That’s a telltale sign of a clogged air filter, or perhaps even a short-cycling fault – meaning the cooling cycle simply isn’t running for long enough.
+If this issue persists, it’s crucial to address it early, as short-cycling can also signal broader HVAC problems.
+You can read more about how to detect if your heating system needs repair to stay ahead of potential faults.

 Replacing the air filter often solves this problem, and it’s something a trained technician can easily and quickly take care of for you, however, you should be doing it more often that this… every 1-3 months.
 It’s best to nip this kind of problem in the bud as fast as you can – unfortunately, this is the kind of issue that can deteriorate fast if left alone.